dgapitts/CLF-C01_AWS-Certified-Cloud-Practitioner_notes_and_scripts/README.md

 ## exam-prep-notes

-See [here](docs/exam-prep-notes.md) for some of the "sless obvious topics" ...
+See [here](docs/exam-prep-notes.md) for some of the "less obvious topics" ...

+NB I've completed this certification (882/1000 i.e. a comfortable pass), there is one question which really gets to me as both the following answers seem right

+> QUESTION Which of the following best describes a system that will remain operational even in the event of a component failure?
+* Fault tolerant
+* Highly available
+* ..
+* ..

+A variation of this came up on the exam as well